SciVisContest2023/sciviscontest2023.github.io/content/data/download.md

 Links to download the data will be added within the next days.

-If you use this data set in your publications, please acknowledge with the following work:
+If you use this data set in your publications, please acknowledge the following:

+Neuron positions based on:
+Marcus DS, Harwell J, Olsen T, Hodge M, Glasser MF, Prior F, Jenkinson M, Laumann T, Curtiss SW, and Van Essen DC.
+(2011). *Informatics and data mining: Tools and strategies for the Human Connectome Project.* Frontiers in Neuroinformatics 5:4.

+Simulation based on:
-Czappa, Fabian and Geiß, Alexander and Wolf, Felix (2022): Simulating Structural Plasticity of the Brain more Scalable than Expected [\[ 7 \].]({{< relref "#References and Acknowledgments" >}})
+Rinke, Sebastian and Butz-Ostendorf, Markus and Hermanns, Marc-André and Naveau, Mikael and Wolf, Felix.
+(2018): *A scalable algorithm for simulating the structural plasticity of the brain* [\[ 8 \].]({{< relref "#References and Acknowledgments" >}})

 {{< rawhtml >}}